-Inter-ministerial coordination of drug policy is the responsibility of the Government Commission for Drugs of the Republic of Slovenia.
 The Commission on Narcotic Drugs of the Government of Slovenia is responsible for drug policy at the inter-ministerial level.
 The Commission promotes and coordinates government policy and programmes, proposes measures, and monitors implementation of the provisions of international conventions.
-It includes representatives from the Ministry of Health, Ministry of Interior, Ministry of Education, Science and Sport, Ministry of Labour, Family Social Affairs and Equal Opportunities, Ministry of Justice, Ministry of Finance, Ministry of Defence, Ministry of Agriculture and Environment and Ministry of Foreign Affairs.
+It includes representatives from the Ministry of Health, Ministry of Interior, Ministry of Education, Science and Sport, Ministry of Labour, Family, Social Affairs and Equal Opportunities, Ministry of Justice, Ministry of Finance, Ministry of Defence, Ministry of Agriculture and Environment and Ministry of Foreign Affairs.
 When preparing an expert basis for decision-making, the Commission may invite independent experts to participate.
 The Ministry of Health performs the administrative work of the Commission.

-Local Action Groups (LAGs) are tasked with the coordination of drug policy at the local level.
-The Action Groups act as expert advisory bodies for mayors and municipal/urban councils responsible for preparing measures in the drugs area.
+Local Action Groups are tasked with the coordination of drug policy at the local level.
+They act as expert advisory bodies for mayors and municipal/urban councils responsible for preparing measures in the drugs area.
 Ten regional coordinators were appointed in 2005.
-A wide variety of non-professional groups are members of the Action Groups.
+A wide variety of non-professional groups are members of the Local Action Groups.
 These include representatives from municipalities, kindergartens, schools, parents, youth, drug users, health centres, centres for social work, employment services, police, courts, NGOs (especially youth centres, clubs, and sports and cultural organisations), religious communities, media and other interested members of the public.
-This broad composition reflects the wide scope of activities the Action Groups undertake, which extends beyond the drugs field.
+This broad composition reflects the wide scope of activities the Local Action Groups undertake, which extends beyond the drugs field.

 In Slovenia there are no budgets attached to the national drug policy documents.
 Authorities report total drug-related expenditures (1) every year, covering both demand and supply reduction activities, but the methodology used is not detailed and data completeness varies every year.